 Irradiation characteristics

-HARM (CERN High energy AcceleRator Mixed field) is a new and unique testing facility that completes CERN's radiation testing installations.
-Located in the East Area just downstream of the PH Department's IRRAD facility, where high-flux radiation testing on smaller experimental equipment takes place, CHARM provides teams with a venue to test their equipment in radiation environments similar to those found in the accelerator chain.

 The test will be performed in the CERN High energy AcceleRator Mixed field (CHARM) facility, which is a unique testing facility that completes CERN's radiation testing installations.
 It is located in CERN’s East Area where high-flux radiation testing on smaller experimental equipment takes place.

 During experiments, the CHARM area receives Proton Synchrotron (PS) beam spills of up to 5e11 protons, 400ms long, at 24 GeV/c.
 The beam strikes a metallic target, producing a mixed radiation field—neutrons, protons, photons, electrons, and muons—via spallation.
 Resulting dose rates range from 10 µGy/h to 1 Gy/h, with fluxes up to 1e9 particles/cm2/s, enabling electronics testing in radiation conditions representative of accelerators, space, and nuclear facilities.
 More information can be found in [ref: https://charm.web.cern.ch].